RaccoonlabDev/docs/doc/can_pwm/README.md

 ## 9. PX4 integration

-You can integrate these nodes with PX4 using following algorithms.
+You can integrate this node with PX4 by performing following steps:

 1. According to the [PX4 user guide](https://docs.px4.io/master/en/uavcan/) you need to set `UAVCAN_ENABLE` parameter to `3` value
 2. You need to manually set node id to each nodes you are going to use.